instedd/surveda/README.md

 In order for it to work, that Verboice channel must be associated to a dummy flow of a dummy Verboice project.
 Otherwise it will fail and won't log anything.

+## Upgrading Coherence

+We're using Coherence to support registration, authorization, and other user management flows.
+If you need to upgrade the version of Coherence that Ask uses, there are some steps that you need to mind.
+Please check them out here: https://github.com/smpallen99/coherence#upgrading

 ## Learn more

 * Phoenix